North American English regional phonology: Midland

 A band of the United States from Pennsylvania west to the Great Plains is what twentieth-century linguists identified as the "Midland" dialect region, though this dialect's same features are now reported in certain other pockets of the country too (for example, some major cities in Texas, all in Central and South Florida, and particular cities that are otherwise Southern).
 In older and traditional dialectological research, focused on lexicology (vocabulary) rather than phonology (accent), the Midland was divided into two discrete geographical subdivisions: the "North Midland" that begins north of the Ohio River valley area and, south of that, the "South Midland" dialect area.
 The North Midland region stretches from east-to-west across central and southern Ohio, central Indiana, central Illinois, Iowa, and northern Missouri, as well as Nebraska and Kansas where it begins to blend into the West.
-The South Midland dialect region follows the Ohio River in a generally southwesterly direction, moving across from Kentucky, southern Indiana, and southern Illinois to southern Missouri, Arkansas, southeastern Kansas, and Oklahoma, west of the Mississippi River.
+The South Midland dialect region follows the Ohio River in a generally southwesterly direction, moving across from Kentucky, Tennessee, southern Indiana, and southern Illinois to southern Missouri, Arkansas, southeastern Kansas, and Oklahoma, west of the Mississippi River.
 The distinction between a "North" versus "South Midland" was discarded in the 2006 Atlas of North American English, in which the former "North Midland" is now simply called "the Midland" (and argued to have a "stronger claim" to a General American accent than any other region) and the "South Midland" is considered merely as the upper portion of "the South"; this ANAE reevaluation is primarily on the basis of phonology.
 The Midland is characterized by having a distinctly fronter realization of the //oʊ// phoneme (as in boat) than many other American accents, particularly those of the North; the phoneme is frequently realized with a central nucleus, approximating /[əʊ]/.
 Likewise, //aʊ// has a fronter nucleus than //aɪ//, approaching /[æʊ]/.
 Another feature distinguishing the Midland from the North is that the word on contains the phoneme //ɔ// (as in caught) rather than //ɑ// (as in cot).
 For this reason, one of the names for the North-Midland boundary is the "on line".
 However, since the twentieth century, this area is currently undergoing a vowel merger of the "short o" //ɑ// (as in cot) and 'aw' //ɔ// (as in caught) phonemes, known as the cot-caught merger.
 Many speakers show transitional forms of the merger.
 The //æ// phoneme (as in cat) shows most commonly a so-called "continuous" distribution: //æ// is raised and tensed toward /[eə]/ before nasal consonants, as in much of the country.